 4. Pro Packaging

 Green manufacturing offers more than the business benefits of cost reduction and tax credits.
-Sustainability efforts through innovative production methods, logistics, and products offers manufacturers the opportunity to access new markets and target a new generation of employees.
+Sustainability efforts through innovative production methods, logistics, and products allow manufacturers to access new markets and target a new generation of employees.
 And manufacturers who showcase their green efforts effectively online are a step ahead of competitors who don't.

 A company profile on Thomasnet.com is free to set up — create yours here — and see how you can add on other free content to improve your brand awareness on sustainability and increase chances of getting more RFQs:

-- Free video content creation services that impress buyers with a video of your factory floor discussing your green manufacturing efforts.
+- Free video content creation services with an advertising program that impresses buyers with a video of your factory floor discussing your green manufacturing efforts.

 - See exactly how you can improve your online presence and how it compares to competitors with a free Digital Health Check.

-- For more insight to the other website components suppliers gets evaluated on, check out How To Make It On The Industrial Buyer's Shortlist.
+- For more insight into the other website components suppliers gets evaluated on, check out How To Make It On The Industrial Buyer's Shortlist.

 - Learn how your manufacturing company can take small steps to go green in our blog, The Business Benefits Of Sustainability.